zivchen9993/TorQ-bench/README.md

 https://arxiv.org/abs/2604.15645

 It is compatible with TorQ simple_for_PINNACLE branch and PINNACLE repos.
-Also, this branch is the same as torq-bench v0.1.2 on PyPI.
+Also, the simple_for_PINNACLE branch is the same as torq-bench v0.1.2 on PyPI.

 ## Install